lessthanoptimal/BoofCV/README.md

 All the code for what you see is in boofcv/examples and boofcv/demonstrations.
 Example code is designed to be easy to understand so look there first.

-## Adding to Gradle and Maven Projects
+## Maven Central Repository

-BoofCV is divided up into many modules.
+BoofCV is on [Maven Central](http://search.maven.org/) and can be easily added to your Maven, Gradle, ...etc projects.
+It's divided up into many modules.
 The easiest way to include the critical modules is to have your project dependent on 'core'.

 For Maven projects:
 ```